munnk36/snake-quiz/README.md

 ## Known Issues

+### Won't Fix

 - Taxonomy/species names are only as accurate as iNaturalist's database
-- Quiz options may break when encountering certain some observations
-  - e.g. Pantherophis "black rat complex" due to weird taxonomy usually breaks the quiz question
 - Some image quality may vary based on original observations
 - Should be filtering out anything that is dead, but sometimes these are not properly categorized
 - Location Guess text is not always useful or specific enough

+### Planned Fix

+- Quiz options may break when encountering certain some observations
+  - e.g. Pantherophis "black rat complex" due to weird taxonomy usually breaks the quiz question
 - Not sure if link's quiz id won't regenerate the same quiz if enough new data has been added to iNaturalist's db

 ## Planned Features